vytale/custom-ngrx/README.md

-# CustomNgrx
+This project is a Proof of concept integration with NGRX (practice) made to later implement into a Framework built around Angular.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.
+This is made to be auto-generatable.

 ## Development server